-So what do you do when you're stuck at home?
-Well, I read cookbooks.
-My favorite new-to-me cookbook is Irish Traditional Cooking by Darina Allen.
-It's more than a cookbook, honestly, it's something of an encyclopedia.
+That book is more than a cookbook.
+Honestly, it’s something of an encyclopedia.
 One of the most enjoyable aspects of this volume is all the historical information she gives on the recipes.

-Take this recipe for Mr. Guinness' Cake for instance.
+Take this recipe for Mr. Guinness’ Cake, for instance.
 Ms. Allen says that the recipe appeared as part of a Guinness advertisement many years ago.
 She quotes the ad as saying:

 "Over the past couple of centuries, our beer has acquired a modest reputation, but our cake is still little known.
 This seems a pity, for one enthusiast has described it as like eating dreams."